ninewise/dissertation/umgap/paper.md

 and write to standard output) that each implement a single operation and that can be seamlessly combined into a single data processing pipeline.
-All filters are implemented in [Rust](https://www.rust-lang.org) and support parallelisation to achieve optimal performance.
+All filters are implemented in [Rust](https://www.rust-lang.org) and support parallelization to achieve optimal performance.
 As some filters implement alternative strategies of the same operation, we have performed a parameter sweep to collect performance metrics of all relevant combinations of alternative strategies.
 Based on